Chart Color Schemes

 Residential development activity is lower than average in Belmont according to AreaSearch's national comparison of local real estate markets

-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially leading to increased buyer competition and supporting price increases.
+Belmont has around 538 people per dwelling approval, suggesting a developed market.
+By 2041, Belmont is projected to grow by approximately 3,396 residents.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development